bevyengine/bevy/release-content/migration-guides/entity_representation.md

 The changes to serialization and the bit format are directly related.
 Effectively, this means that all serialized and transmuted entities will not work as expected and may crash.
-To migrate, invert the lower 32 bits of the 64 represeentation of the entity, and subtract 1 from the upper bits.
+To migrate, invert the lower 32 bits of the 64 representation of the entity, and subtract 1 from the upper bits.
 Again, this is still subject to change, and serialized scenes may break between versions.